Why Most Marketing Strategy Doesn’t Work

 Something is wrong with marketing.

-- For those who invest heavily in it, it often becomes a confusing and expensive burden; all convoluted brand pyramids, wheels, houses, and onions; built via excruciatingly protracted conversations about the merits of “this word” versus “that word”, culminating in large agency costs that they aren’t even sure were worth it.
+- For those who invest heavily in marketing strategy, it often becomes a confusing and expensive burden; all convoluted brand pyramids, wheels, houses, and onions; built via excruciatingly protracted conversations about the merits of “this word” versus “that word”, culminating in large agency costs that they aren’t even sure were worth it.

 - For others, it’s seen as being “the thing you can give to the intern”.
 Something that everyone else in the business secretly (or not so secretly) thinks is a bit of fluff.
 Superficial, and unimportant compared to the “real business” which happens elsewhere.